lanl-ansi/PowerModelsGMD.jl/README.md

 Solves for steady-state dc currents on lines resulting from induced dc voltages on lines.
 `run_gmd("test/data/b4gic.m", optimizer)`

-For large systems (greater than 10,000 buses), the Lehtinen-Pirjola (LP) method may be used that relies on a matrix solve instead of an optimizer.
+For large systems (greater than 10,000 buses), the Lehtinen-Pirjola method may be used, which relies on a matrix solve instead of an optimizer.
 This may called by omitting the optimizer parameter `run_gmd("test/data/b4gic.m")`